kerimoff/workflows-nextflow/_episodes/09-Simple_Rna-Seq_pipeline.md

 * The `-with-report` option enables the creation of the workflow execution report.

-* The `-with-trace` option enables the create of a tab separated file containing runtime information for each executed task, including: submission time, start time, completion time, cpu and memory used..
+* The `-with-trace` option enables the create of a tab separated file containing runtime information for each executed task, including: submission time, start time, completion time, cpu and memory used.

 * The `-with-timeline` option enables the creation of the workflow timeline report showing how processes where executed along time.
 This may be useful to identify most time consuming tasks and bottlenecks.
 See an example at this [link](https://www.nextflow.io/docs/latest/tracing.html#timeline-report).